Abhishekmth/Sales-Data-Analysis/README.md

 ### Exploratory Data Analysis(EDA)

    1.what is the overall sales trend?
    2.which products are top sellers?
-   3.what are the peak sales periods?
+   3.which product gets maximum discount?

 ### Results